f5businessdevelopment/bdOtelLab/docs/ex2.md

 From the VS Code UI use the navigation pane on the left and open the OTel collector gateway configuration file, (*collector-gateway.yml*).
 Familiarize yourself with the configuration file contents.
 The collector configuration file, (*example below*)  has been configured to:
  - Receive telemetry via OTLP over either HTTP or gRPC
  - Process records using the standard batch processor
- - Export traces to a Jaeger backend and metrics to a Prometheus backend
+ - Export metrics to a Prometheus backend
+ - Export logs to to a Splunk Enterprise instance *-for Exercise 3*

 <img src= "../images/Picture18.png">